Epidemiology

 In some studies, Licorice has been shown to:

-• have anti-viral effects (Bahmani et al., 2014; Fiore et al., 2008; Michaelis et al., 2010).
+- have anti-viral effects (Bahmani et al., 2014; Fiore et al., 2008; Michaelis et al., 2010).

-• increase secretion of serotonin in the stomach (Bahmani et al., 2014)
+- increase secretion of serotonin in the stomach (Bahmani et al., 2014)

-• have anti Helicobacter pylori effect (Bahmani et al., 2014) primarily thanks to its glycyrrhizinic acid compound (a flavonoid)
+- have anti Helicobacter pylori effect (Bahmani et al., 2014) primarily thanks to its glycyrrhizinic acid compound (a flavonoid)

-• reduce cortisol and aldosterone effects (Bahmani et al., 2014)
+- reduce cortisol and aldosterone effects (Bahmani et al., 2014)

-• have antioxidant properties (Bahmani et al., 2014)
+- have antioxidant properties (Bahmani et al., 2014)

-• have strong antiinflammatory effects (Bahmani et al., 2014; Schröfelbauer et al., 2009)
+- have strong anti–inflammatory effects (Bahmani et al., 2014; Schröfelbauer et al., 2009)

-• contain a variety of components including sugars, flavonoids, sterols, amino acids, resins, starch, essential oil and saponins (Bahmani et al., 2014)
+- contain a variety of components including sugars, flavonoids, sterols, amino acids, resins, starch, essential oil and saponins (Bahmani et al., 2014)

-• reduce the growth and virulence of Candida albicans (Messier et al., 2011)
+- reduce the growth and virulence of Candida albicans (Messier et al., 2011)

 NOTE.
 Liquorice is NOT safe for people who suffer from high blood pressure and who are on certain medications.
 Your medical herbalist will always take your blood pressure and check any medication at your first appointment to ensure safety of the herbal treatment.